 5. Make sure they understand prayer is not magic.

-When you are telling your stories, make sure they understand that God does not answer every prayer–at least not they way we want it.
+When you are telling your stories, make sure they understand that God does not answer every prayer—at least not just the way we may want it.
 Teach them that other people have their own agency (free will), and that if they don’t want to do something, God can’t force them to do it.

 Sometimes God wants something different for you than you think you want for yourself.
 Sometimes he is testing and trying us.
 Sometimes the answer is to wait, and waiting is hard.

 Whatever the request, God is not some magical genie who will grant us our three wishes.
 Instead, he is a loving heavenly parent who wants what is best for us.
 And, just as you sometimes know what is best for your children better than they do, he always knows what is best for us.

 I hope my children are learning these things.
 Sometimes I get powerful glimpses of their faith in prayer and that makes me so happy—they are getting it!

 And keep praying.

 This post is part of my 31 Days to a Happier Home series.

 To see all the posts in this series, click here: 31 Days to a Happier Home